Contact Information And The Important Stuff...

 Sneaker Pimps Legacy Personal Message:

 I first got into Sneaker Pimps back in 2005 when I was given a PSP for my birthday.
 With it, I also had ''Grand Theft Auto: Liberty City Stories'', which contained numerous, fictional radio stations.
 One station, called ''Rise FM'' had a song which stood out to me: ''Spin Spin Sugar''.
 At the time, I was only 12 and we didn't get internet until around 2010, so that was my main source of listening to music.
 When we finally did get internet, I checked upon the band to see what was what.
 Sadly, I found out that they had split paths several years prior, but, I was able to listen to everything they had put out.
 Around this time, the fanfare/following seemed to slowly disappear.
 Illegal MP3 sites and forums started close and I suppose people gave up and resorted to what videos had been uploaded to YouTube.
 This is when the online search results for Sneaker Pimps had slowly been replaced with a new sneaker art show, sporting the same name as the Sneaker Pimps we know of.
 For years, I had considered doing something to preserve the legacy of the band, to prevent it being forgotten.
 Wikipedia entries were too confusing to make, ''Facebook'' groups and ''Myspace'' layouts were not really appropriate and with me landing my first ever job, I was bloody busy!
 Anyway, skip to 2018 and a very cool chap called Neil offered to send me a sick bag from the first ''Bloodsport'' gigs that were handed out for free.
 I was over the moon, put it this way, I screamed like Ned Flanders at his purple drapes.
 Shortly after, my working hours went down to part-time and so that gave me the push to finally do something about it.
 As the original website and the numerous faithful fan sites no longer exist, I decided to put some of my spare time into making this website.
 I am no expert in website creating, as this is my first, so you will have to excuse any errors or bad grammar.
 But that's pretty much it!
-I have had tons of support from various people in the forms of advice, stories, information, gifts, merchandise and more (see below).
+I have had tons of support from various people in the form of advice, stories, information, gifts, merchandise and more (see below).
 Going on the (still!) age old argument of ''Who is the better singer?''; I love both Kelli and Chris.
 They are both fantastic musicians and equally compliment their respective albums.
+I don't agree with the nasty comments people make on both singers (and any on here will be removed).
 My favourite out of the two has to be Chris, mainly because we got an extra two albums with him, so I'm used to his voice over the extra tracks we have, but for the record, regardless of what people still think - there is no bad blood between any of them and they get along just fine.
 In-fact, Kelli wrote a nice little entry on her website regarding a recent get-together and all is good.
 It's an interesting read and I highly recommend it.
 I am still waiting on the come-back album and I really think that is should be sooner, rather than later, but, I am thankful for what material has been put out since the beginning, especially the ''Splinter'' album - it has helped me through some rough times.
 On the subject of help, as mentioned above, I would like to thank (in no particular order); Neil Le Gris, Rankin, Bartlomiej Pawlowski, OptimaX, The Light Surgeons, Tom Gidley, Paris Hampton, George Howe, Liam Howe, Simon Pykett, Vickie Hallam, Benjamin Czuchra, Ian Pickering, Sue Denim, Zoe Durrant, Alan Watling, Richard Young, Michael Toole, Kelli Ali, Jon Snow, Michael Alan Giller, Christophe Godfroid - your advice, support and generosity is much appreciated.